fernandostc/v1-c1ws-workshop/content/40_Demo-Detection/Windows.md

 ## Windows - Detection Mode
 ---

+<b>Before you start this lab, make sure the C1WS Policy attached to the Windows Instance is the "demo > visionone > detection mode" policy.</b>

 ### ATT&CK Phases
 #### Reconnaissance
 This step was skipped because we knew the target of our attack (Windows and Linux Instances)